Public Safety

 Response

-Statewide Gang Reduction Model YU hosted Governor Schwarzenegger and Mayor Dellums for the launch of the Governor’s gang prevention initiative–CalGRIP, which replicated elements of YU’s work statewide.
+Statewide Gang Reduction Model: YU hosted former Governor Schwarzenegger and former Mayor Dellums for the launch of the Governor’s gang prevention initiative–CalGRIP, which replicated elements of YU’s work statewide.

 Moving Forward